roadsnail/Pi-ve/README.md

 ![Web-frontend-zigbee2mqtt](https://user-images.githubusercontent.com/24318993/116718597-0a8a6380-a9d2-11eb-91e7-52ebf5ffda10.png)
 *Web frontend Zigbee2MQTT screenshot - showing 'Join' button, the SLR/SLT devices and friendly names*

-Click on the 'join' button on the right hand side of the menu bar to display 'Permit join'.
+Click on the 'join' button on the right-hand side of the menu bar to display 'Permit join'.
 This should allow new Zigbee devices to join the network.

 Next, the SLR/SLT should both be factory reset and placed into pairing mode (detailed procedure below).
 Firstly, the SLR will be reset and paired, we should observe log messages appearing on the web frontend screen as it goes through its pairing procedure.
 As soon as pairing has finished, we will observe that the SLR remains in pairing mode waiting for the SLT to pair with it.

 We next reset the SLT and place it into pairing mode and observe it pair with the Pi-ve AND the SLR.
-If this has been successful, then the SLR/SLT will appear in the web frontend Devices list, and the SLR status LED will be a solid green.
+If this has been successful, then the SLR/SLT will appear in the web frontend Devices list and the SLR status LED will be solid green.